-More businesses than eve are offering their goods or services through online transactions.
-Most consumer expect to be able to purchase directly from your site, especially if they’ve found you through an online review or one of the many social networks they might be active on.
+More businesses than ever are offering their goods or services through online transactions.
+Most consumers expect to be able to purchase directly from your site, especially if they’ve found you through an online review or one of the many social networks they might be active on.
 Unless it truly makes no sense to offer your goods online, then you should try to make them available to your website visitors.
-If they’re in buying mode, you don’t want to lose the sale.
+If they’re in buying mode, you don’t want to lose that sale.

 However, just putting up an order form is not enough.
 Consumers are well aware of phishing, hacking and online fraud.
 Today, security risks are high and it only gets riskier with each passing day.
 That means you will have to ensure that their information is safe and make it clear to them that their information will never be at risk or misused.
 You’ll need to make sure they feel safe purchasing from your site.
 The very first thing you’ll want to do is start using an SSL (Secure Socket Layer) certificate.